ettore9x9/ros-sr/README.md

 The states diagram is made from the point of view of the state machine, for more details on each state see the state machine diagram in the dedicated section.

-The phase 2 is an infinite loop starting always with the query to the ontology to retreive the reachable locations.
+Phase 2 is an infinite loop starting always with the query to the ontology to retrieve the reachable locations.
 After each robot's movement, the ontology is updated, taking care of the time stamps.

 ### ROS messages and actions ###

 For building interfaces between nodes, in this package there are some custom messages and actions:
  - `Point.msg`: 2D point in space, defined by x and y coordinates.
- - `Statement.msg`: couple of a door and a location, with a timestamp.
-It represents a statement retreived from the environment, to be stored in the ontology.
+ - `Statement.msg`: a couple of a door and a location, with a timestamp.
+It represents a statement received from the environment, to be stored in the ontology.
  - `Plan.action`: motion planning interface, depending on the `Point.msg`.
    - *goal*: target and actual points.
    - *result*: list of via points.